IBM PS/55 Note

 The IBM Personal System/55 Note (stylized as PS/55 note) is a series of notebooks manufactured by the IBM subsidiary IBM Japan as part of the IBM Personal System/55 series.

+Machine type 5523 were designated as 'notebook' computers distinct from type 5535 which were larger 'laptop' multistation computers.

-The international IBM PS/2 Note series was based on the PS/55 Note series.
+The international IBM PS/2 Note series was based on the PS/55 Note series and used the ISA bus (with the final exception of the C52).

 History

 IBM started selling the PS/55 Note series in Japan in April 1991.

 Western Digital has supplied video and logic chips for the PS/55 Note.

+The second generation notes had an N model number signifying 'Notebook'.
+The third and fourth generation notes changed to C for 'Colour' and M for 'Monochrome'.

 Models

 The prices for the PS/55 Note varies between $1,680 and $2,550.